2022 Tour Championship: Format

-The event took place at the Venue Cymru in Llandudno, Wales, between 28 March and 3 April 2022.
+The event took place at Venue Cymru in Llandudno, Wales, between 28 March and 3 April 2022.
 Broadcast by ITV4 in the United Kingdom, it was sponsored by car retailer Cazoo.
 The defending champion was Neil Robertson, who won the 2021 event, defeating Ronnie O'Sullivan 10–4 in the final.

 Qualification

-The participants were determined by the points won in the ranking tournaments preceding the Tour Championship, from the 2021 Championship League to the 2022 Gibraltar Open.
+The participants were determined by the points won in the ranking tournaments preceding the Tour Championship, from the 2021 Championship League to the Gibraltar Open.

 Prize fund

-The total prize fund for the event was £380,000, with the winner receiving £150,000.
+The total prize fund for the event was £370,000, the winner receiving £150,000.
 A breakdown of the prize money for the event is shown below: